You can treat a stye with home remedies and over-the-counter (OTC) medications. If these don’t help resolve it, you should see a doctor.

 Your eyelids have lots of tiny oil glands, especially around the eyelashes.

 Dead skin, dirt, or oil buildup can clog these small holes.
-Bacteria can then grow inside and cause a pimple-like stye to develop.
+Bacteria can then grow inside and cause a sometimes painful, pimple-like stye to develop.
 This is also known as a hordeolum.

-“Styes usually go away on their own within 7 to 10 days,” Dr. Michele Green, New York-based cosmetic dermatologist, tells Healthline.
+“Styes usually go away on their own within 7–10 days,” Dr. Michele Green, a New York-based cosmetic dermatologist, told Healthline.

 Here are six ways to speed up the healing process for styes.